Bihar School of Yoga: History

 Swami Satyananda inaugurated the Bihar School of Yoga (BSY) on 19 January 1964, Vasant Panchami, by lighting the akhanda jyoti (eternal flame) as a dedication to his guru, Swami Sivananda Saraswati.
 The school became a centre of Yoga training from the mid-1960s: Regular fifteen-day and one-month courses were conducted in Munger, as well as a six-month sadhana course and a nine-month International Teacher Training course in 1967.
-In 1968, to propagate the school's teachings, Swami Satyananda went on his first world tour to Malaysia, Singapore, Australia, Japan, USA, Canada, England, France, Holland, Sweden, Austria and Italy.
+In 1968, to propagate the school's teachings, Swami Satyananda went on his first world tour to twelve countries.
 There, he presented yoga as a science for balancing the physical, emotional and spiritual aspects of the personality, suitable for every walk of life.
-Between 1969 and 1985, he traveled throughout India and the world many times, propagating yoga from "door to door and shore to shore".
+Between 1969 and 1985, he travelled throughout India and the world many times, propagating yoga from "door to door and shore to shore".

 The gatherings and conventions became a regular feature in many countries and he was recognised as a teacher, inspirer and yogi and yoga became a household name.
 In 1973, the Bihar School of Yoga hosted the Golden Jubilee Yoga Convention to celebrate the 50th year of renunciation of Sri Swami Sivananda, and the 50th birth anniversary of Swami Satyananda.
 Eminent speakers were H.H.
 Jagadguru Swami Shantananda Shankaracharya of Dwarakapeeth; Sri B. K. S. Iyengar, Swami Chidananda of the Divine Life Society, Rishikesh; Swami Sivananda, Assam; and Kaviyoga Shuddhananda Bharati of Madras.

-In 1983, Swami Niranjanananda Saraswati, spiritual successor to Swami Satyananda Saraswati, took over the presidency of Bihar School of Yoga.
-In 1988, Swami Satyananda Saraswati left Bihar School of Yoga and settled in the small hamlet of Rikhia, Jharkhand, to pursue higher sadhana and work for the upliftment of the deprived and neglected section of society.
+In 1983, Swami Niranjanananda Saraswati, spiritual successor to Satyananda, took over the presidency of the School.
+In 1988, Satyananda left the School and settled in the hamlet of Rikhia, Jharkhand, to pursue higher sadhana and work for the upliftment of the poor.
 Following the mandate of his Guru, in 2009 Swami Niranjanananda, relinquished and renounced all institutional responsibilities.
 He now lives as an independent sannyasin, following the lifestyle and sadhanas of a paramahansa sannyasin.

 An institute of Yogic studies was created in 1994.
 The school publishes Yoga Magazine.
+In 2000, the School established Yoga Publications Trust to publish books on yoga.